 (813) 324-6459

-Children should receive their first orthodontic exam by age 7, according to the American Association of Orthodontics.
+According to the American Association of Orthodontics, children should receive their first orthodontic exam by age 7.
 Around this age, the baby teeth are shedding and the adult teeth are starting to erupt.
 This is the ideal time for our highly-experienced orthodontists to complete an early screening at one of our four locations in South Tampa, North Tampa, Wesley Chapel and East Bradenton!

-What is the best age for early orthodontic treatment?
+What is the best age to get braces or Invisalign?

 It’s ideal to begin early orthodontic treatment (if necessary) around age 8 or 9.
 That’s why we advise you to bring your child in for their first orthodontic screening around this age.